 Rats can easily develop respiratory issues, so their bedding must be as dust free as possible, so wood-shavings and similar aren’t suitable.
-Ronnie and Derek’s cage has ‘back-2-nature’ small animal bedding, which is made of recycled paper and aids elimination of any faeces/urine odour.
+Our rats’ cage has ‘back-2-nature’ small animal bedding, which is made of recycled paper and aids elimination of any faeces/urine odour.
 The bedding is cheaper when bought in bulk from online pet shops.

-Pet rats like to have card as a ‘nesting‘ material in their house, such as card from toilet roll tubes or packaging, and Ronnie and Derek are given new card or paper every few days.
+Pet rats like to have card as a ‘nesting‘ material in their house, such as card from toilet roll tubes or packaging, and our rats are given new card or paper every few days.
 I leave it outside their house and they pull it inside (watch a video of Derek doing this here).
-You can also buy special soft bedding from pet shops for this purpose – I tried this once but Ronnie and Derek prefer the card.
+You can also buy special soft bedding from pet shops for this purpose, but paper/card seems to be just as effective.

 Cage cleaning is an important part of looking after pet rats.
-Once a week, Ronnie and Derek’s cage is cleaned using a special antibacterial spray designed for cleaning small animal cages, then fully dried.
+Once a week, our rats’ cage is cleaned using a special antibacterial spray designed for cleaning small animal cages, then fully dried.
 The bedding is also discarded and replaced.
-While this is happening, Ronnie and Derek are put in a small, transparent carrying box designed for small animals.
 The ‘back-2-nature’ bedding, mentioned above, can be discarded with garden waste.

-Two cameras are mounted at either end of Ronnie and Derek’s cage.
-They’re Wansview K2 IP cameras, costing about £25 each, which connect to the internet via Wifi and can be viewed remotely in a browser or a phone app.
+Two cameras are mounted at either end of our rats’ cage.
+They’re Wansview IP cameras, costing about £25 each, which connect to the internet via Wifi and can be viewed remotely in a browser or a phone app.
 As they’re HD and have night-vision, they provide a good, clear image of what the rats are up to at all times of day.
 They can also be set to record at certain times.

 CLIPPING NAILS (CLAWS)